Guidance

 • the types and quantities of prohibited items you want the authority to cover

-• the personal details of one or two named authority holders (home address, date and place of birth and nationality)
+• the personal details of one or 2 named authority holders:

-• contact details (including email of main contact if different from the authority holder)
+• contact details, including email of main contact if this is not the authority holder

 • details of how the prohibited items will be obtained and used

-• the reasons you need to possess weapons and/or ammunition sought, and any other relevant information
+• reasons you need to possess weapons and/or ammunition sought

-• your previous section 5 authority (if applicable)
+• your previous section 5 authority (renewal only)

-For more information, view chapter 3 of the guide on Firearms Licensing Law.
+For more information, see chapter 3 of the guide on Firearms Licensing Law.

-Applications will only be accepted by the Home Office, and should no longer be sent to the police directly.
+Applications will only be accepted by the Home Office.
+Do not apply directly to the police.

-Once your application has been submitted, we will review it to determine if it is valid and, if so, pass it to the relevant police force, who will then make necessary enquiries before sending the application to us for consideration.
+We will review your application and pass it to the relevant police force, who will make necessary enquiries before sending the application to us for consideration.

-If you do not provide sufficient information and supporting evidence your application is likely to be rejected as invalid and will need to be resubmitted.
+If you do not give us enough information and supporting evidence your application is likely to be rejected as invalid and you will need to submit it again.

-Before applying you must ensure that you fulfil the criteria as set out in the guidance for rifle and muzzle loading pistol clubs.
+Before you apply, make sure you meet the criteria in the guidance for rifle and muzzle loading pistol clubs.

 What happens next